Blackford Community Fund

 The Panel typically meets twice each year, around May and September.

 More information about the decision-making process can be found here.

 Eligible groups may apply for more than one grant per year from the fund.

 Applications for more than £1,500 will be considered where exceptional need and impact to the community of Blackford can be demonstrated.
-Those wishing to apply for more than £1,500 are advised to call the Fund Co-ordinator (contact details below) to discuss their application before submitting.
+Those wishing to apply for more than £1,500 are advised to call the Community Funds Adviser (contact details below) to discuss their application before submitting.

 - Help for applicants